horiapuscasu/text-chat/README.md

 I'm not registered to offer a license for warranty on any existing even licenses like MIT which no liability

 Not usable for mobile browser  for those some other javascript.

+The chat has no resources from the internet can work isolated on a LAN